bjgraveline/Bouncy-Ball/README.md

 # Bouncy-Ball
 Simple Two.js project that bounces a ball.
+* Download as a Zip
+* Extract
-Download as a Zip, extract, and open index.html in your favorite browser.
+* Open index.html in your favorite browser